This post may contain affiliate links. Please read our disclosure policy.

 - 2 tablespoons soy sauce (can be reduced sodium)

 - ½ cup palm sugar (or brown sugar)

 - 3 tablespoon white vinegar

 - Preheat your oven to 400 degrees Fahrenheit.
 Line a baking sheet with parchment paper.
 Lay tomatoes on the prepared baking sheet, skin side down.
 Drizzle with olive oil and sprinkle sea salt evenly over top.
 Roast in the oven for 1 hour, or until tomatoes are very soft.
-Remove from oven and set aside to cool slightly.2 lb ripe tomatoes, 2 tablespoons olive oil, ½ teaspoon sea salt
+Remove from oven and set them aside to cool slightly.2 lb ripe tomatoes, 2 tablespoons olive oil, ½ teaspoon sea salt

-- Pour the jam into a small saucepan and cook over medium high heat for 10 minutes, stirring occasionally.
-Season to taste with salt.
-Allow the jam to cool slightly before pouring into jars.
+- Pour the jam into a small saucepan and cook over medium heat for 10 minutes, stirring occasionally.
+Season to taste with sea salt.
+Allow the jam to cool slightly before pouring it into jars.